Misdeclaration penalty: Reconsiderations and appeals: Appeals

 Any challenges to a misdeclaration penalty (MP), including requests for reasonable excuse or mitigation should be dealt with initially at the local office.

-Cases should only be referred to the Central Policy Tax Administration Advice (TAA) team, see VCP10721, when further guidance is required.
+Cases should only be referred to Tax Administration, Litigation and Advice (TALA), see VCP10140, when further guidance is required.

 Whether a trader has requested a review of the penalty or mitigation the procedure should be the same.
 All cases should be progressed as follows, you should

 - confirm the tax assessment.
 Although the trader may only have requested a reconsideration/mitigation of the penalty, the first action should always be to confirm that the tax assessment is correct

 - consider whether there was a voluntary disclosure.
 Claims that an MP is not appropriate because the error was voluntarily disclosed should be considered

 - consider whether a reasonable excuse exists.
 The focus at this stage is the conduct which gave rise to the error

 - consider whether mitigation is appropriate.
 This should be considered last of all.
 At this stage it will be necessary to take a wider view of the penalty in all the circumstances

 - consider whether, in all the circumstances, it is reasonable to maintain the MP